 Priests were an elite group, more wealthy than any ordinary citizen.
 They formed the strongest and wealthiest class in Jerusalem, politically and economically.

-But judging by comments from visitors to Palestine they earned the respect given to them by ordinary people.
-The Greek historians Hecataeus and Aristeas commented on the magnificence of the High Priest’s appearance, but also more significantly on the discipline by which 700 priests worshipped and served at the Temple without sound or bustle.
+But judging by comments from visitors to Palestine they were worthy of the respect given to them by ordinary people.
+The Greek historians Hecataeus and Aristeas commented on the magnificence of the High Priest’s appearance, but also on the discipline by which 700 priests worshipped and served at the Temple without sound or bustle.

 Zechariah does not seem to have been among the high echelons of priestly society, but he was certainly well above the average citizen in wealth and status.
 Elizabeth was the wife of an important man, and probably came from a relatively well-to-do family herself.

-Her son John was brought up surrounded by talk of religious ideas, perhaps reformist in nature, in what in modern-day parlance would be a comfortable middle-class home – something he seems to have rebelled against completely later on.
+Her son John was brought up surrounded by talk of religious ideas, perhaps reformist in nature, in what in modern terms would be a comfortable middle-class home – something he seems to have rebelled against completely later on.

 Where did Mary of Nazareth come in to all this?